 The General Duty Clause

-- Shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to its employees.
+- Shall furnish to each of his employee's employment and a place of employment that are free from recognized hazards that are causing or are likely to cause death or serious physical harm to its employees.

 - Shall comply with occupational safety and health standard promulgated under this chapter. (emphasis added).

 A violation of the GDC occurs when: